-The formula for training is based on an annual attrition rate for membership, as well as recognizes recertification required for training, for example Swiftwater Rescue requires recertification every 3 years.
-Appendix 'C' provides a breakdown of training and equipment costs by capacity and whether part of proposed disbursement to SAR Groups or to the provider of core training.
+The formula for training is based on an annual attrition rate for membership, as well it recognizes recertification required for training; for example, Swiftwater Rescue requires recertification every 3 years.
+Appendix 'C' provides a breakdown of training (both core and technical) and equipment costs by capacity, Appendix 'D' is a sample summary page of the allocation spreadsheet showing how the calculations determines a percentage of the available funding.